infinitiessoft/skyport/README.md

 auth_strategy=noauth
 ```

-With noauth strategy registered, any access to the server with token format like ``X-Auth-Token:{profile_id}:admin`` will be granted for admin privilege.
+With the noauth strategy registered, any access to the server with a token format like ``X-Auth-Token:{profile_id}:admin`` will be granted admin privileges.

 #### Integrate with `Openstack Keystone` or `Keystone4j`

-By using *Openstack Keystone* or [*Keystone4j*](https://github.com/infinitiessoft/keystone4j) as a common authentication and authorization mechanism, you have to set auth strategy to *keystone* and update the [keystone_authtoken] section to point to the Keystone internal API ip address and change the default admin_tenant_name, admin_user, and admin_password to the correct values in the *config/nova.conf* file:
+By using *Openstack Keystone* or [*Keystone4j*](https://github.com/infinitiessoft/keystone4j) as a common authentication and authorization mechanism, you have to set the auth strategy to *Keystone* and update the [keystone_authtoken] section to point to the Keystone internal API IP address and change the default admin_tenant_name, admin_user, and admin_password to the correct values in the *config/nova.conf* file:

 ```config/nova.conf
 [DEFAULT]